mohamedalaaelsafy/hpa/README.md

 `GKE cluster`

-Supposed that you have GKE cluster and external application loadbalancer on gcp project where the backends configured to routues its traffic to zonal network endpoint (NEG) which will created by the service kubernetes resource after deploying or application in the below steps.
+Supposed that you have GKE cluster and external application loadbalancer on gcp project where the backends configured to routues its traffic to zonal network endpoint (NEG) which will created by the service kubernetes resource after deploying our application in the below steps.

-**Note:** If you don't create a loadbalancer wait till you create your application in the below steps and then create the application loadbalancer to route the trafic to the newlycreated neg.
+**Note:** If you don't create a loadbalncer wait till you create your application in the below steps and then create the application loadbalancer to route the trafic to the newly created neg.

 ## Installation

-We need to install stackdriver adabter to fetch the metrics from google api metrics endpoint, to deploy it run the following command:
+1- We need to install stackdriver adabter to fetch the metrics from google api metrics endpoint, to deploy it run the following command:
 ```bash
 kubectl apply -f https://raw.githubusercontent.com/GoogleCloudPlatform/k8s-stackdriver/master/custom-metrics-stackdriver-adapter/deploy/production/adapter_new_resource_model.yaml
 ```

-After Installing the stackdriver adabter we need to deploy our applications just run the following:
+2- After Installing the stackdriver adabter we need to deploy our applications just run the following:
 ```bash
 kubectl apply -f app-1/deployment.yaml
 kubectl apply -f app-2/deployment.yaml
 ```
+- Now you can add the two backend in the loadbalancer to routes its traffic to the zonal network endpoint group (NEG) which is created by the annotions in the svc resources
+- Add your two domains in the url maps in the loadbalancer to routes traffic to the two backend you have created.

-Then we have to create the autoscaler resources:
+3- Then we have to create the autoscaler resources:
 ```bash
 # please before apply don't forget to change the labels in the matcheLabels section according to your configuration

 kubectl apply -f app-1/hpa.yaml
 kubectl apply -f app-2/hpa.yaml
 ```

-Check if the created resource are up and running:
+4- Check if the created resource are up and running:
 ```bash
 kubectl get hpa
 kubectl get deploy
 ```
-For Installing ddosify testing tool run the following:
+5- For Installing ddosify testing tool run the following:
 ```bash
 wget -qO ddosify.deb https://github.com/ddosify/ddosify/releases/latest/download/ddosify_amd64.deb
 sudo apt install -y ./ddosify.deb
 ddosify --version
 ```
-Test and wait for scaling out the replicas
+6- Test and wait for scaling out the replicas
 ```bash
 ddosify -t <first_domain> -n 1000  -T 1 -m GET
 ddosify -t <second_domain> -n 1000  -T 1 -m GET